-**Grayman-Simpson, N., Mattis, J. S., & Tomi, N. Africana women coping with trauma: A meta ethnography from the first decade of the 21st century.
+**Grayman-Simpson, N., Mattis, J. S., & Tomi, N. Africana women's ways of coping with traumatic life events: A meta-ethnography.
 In E.L.
 Short, & L. Wilton (Eds.), Inequalities in everyday life: New Politics of race in groups, organizations, and social systems.
 Charlotte, NC: Information Age Publishing.
-(Invited Submission.
-Under Revision)
+(In Press)

 Mattis, J. S., Grayman-Simpson, N., Powell-Hammond, W., Anderson, R. E., & Mattis, J. (2016).
 Positive Psychology in African Americans.
 In.
 E. Chang, C.A.
 Downey, J.K.
 Hirsch, & N. Lin (Eds.), Positive psychology in racial and ethnic minority groups: Theory, research, and practice.
 Cultural, racial, and ethnic psychology book series, (pp.83 - 107).
 Washington, DC: American Psychological Association.